RvN-R/milestone-3-missingpiece/TESTING.md

 ### Add Inventory
 * Load the Website.
 * Right click and select inspection.
-* Change screen size from desktop to tablet, then change from tablet to smaller devices and verfiy form and all of its attributes are appearing as designed.
 * Follow the Log In steps to log into JackSoundSystem profile.
 * Using either the navigation bar or remote view navigation bar <b>CLICK "Add to Inventory"</b>.
-You should be transported to the "Add Iventory" page.
+You should be transported to the "Add Inventory" page.
+* Change screen size from desktop to tablet, then change from tablet to smaller devices and verfiy form and all of its attributes are appearing as designed.
-* The page will refresh and you should see the title "Add Inventory" and a sub heading saying "Fill out information below to add to your inventory".
+* When you arrive at the "Add Inventory" page you will see a title that says "Add Inventory" and a sub heading saying "Fill out information below to add to your inventory".
 * Below that you will notice a form, containg a select field and three text input fields.
 * Scroll down the page and <b>CLICK "Add To Inventory"</b>, you should get a prompt just below the Category field that says "Please select an item in the list".
 * Perform the following manual check <b>SELECT "Monitors"</b> from the select drop down menu.
 * Scroll down the page and <b>CLICK "Add To Inventory"</b>, you should get a prompt just below the Brand Name field that says "Please fill in this field".
 The line underneath that field should go red.
-* Fill in the field with the following information and <b>CLICK "Add To Inventory"</b>:
+* Fill in the field with the following information and the line underneath that field should go green, <b>CLICK "Add To Inventory"</b>:
     * Martin Audio
 * You should get a prompt just below the Product Name field that says "Please fill in this field".
 The line underneath that field should go red.
-* Fill in the field with the following information and <b>CLICK "Add To Inventory"</b>:
+* Fill in the field with the following information and the line underneath that field should go green, <b>CLICK "Add To Inventory"</b>:
     * LE200
 * You should get a prompt just below the Quantity field that says "Please fill in this field".
 The line underneath that field should go red.
-* Fill in the field with the following information and <b>CLICK "Add To Inventory"</b>:
+* Fill in the field with the following information and the line underneath that field should go green, <b>CLICK "Add To Inventory"</b>:
     * 2
-* The page will refresh and the form will refresh and appear blank, a flash message will appear across the top of the page with "Inventory Successfully Added"
+* The page will refresh and the form will refresh and appear blank, a flash message will appear across the top of the page with "Inventory Successfully Added".
+That inventory entry will have been uploaded to the MongoDB database.
+The form is now ready to be filled out again should a user want to upload more than one inventory entry to the database.

+### Edit Inventory
+* Load the Website.
+* Right click and select inspection.
+* Follow the Log In steps to log into JackSoundSystem profile.
+* Using either the navigation bar or remote view navigation bar <b>CLICK "Add to Inventory"</b>.
+You should be transported to the "My Inventory" page.
+* Change screen size from desktop to tablet, then change from tablet to smaller devices and verfiy form and all of its attributes are appearing as designed.
+* When you arrive at the "My Inventory" page you will see a title that says "My Inventory" and below that will be a card with the inventory entry you just created when you tested the "Add Inventory" function.